Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 One of the key features of midcentury modern kitchen designs is smooth flowing lines and curves.
 These are prevalent in cabinets, colors, and even accessories used in the kitchen.

 What about the furniture?
-If you want to nail this design, you should extend these curves to the furniture too.
-You can shop for new furniture, or order new ones to be made that follow a line or curve pattern in your kitchen.
+If you want to nail this design, you should extend these curves to the furniture, too.
+You can shop for new furniture or order new ones made to follow a line or curve pattern in your kitchen.
 This will allow the furniture to blend in with the rest of the place, creating a homogenous design feel.

 So, where should you put these lines or curves?
-The arms, legs, and back of chairs, for instance, are perfect areas.
+For instance, the arms, legs, and back of chairs are perfect areas.
 However, you should be careful not to overdo things.
 Minimalism is a key aspect of this design.

 6. Try Glass Tiles for the Backsplash